 First, Reviewer 1 points out that you speculate that physical variables control kelp abundance once otters decimate urchins, but provide no evidence for aspects of the physical environment that may have changed during the second phase of the study period (late 1990s to present).
 The second referee also points out that you provide no evidence to support the case that climate is the dominant factor controlling kelp abundance once herbivores are rare.

-Response: As noted above, we have added a figure and analyses to discuss how patterns of kelp have changed between the periods (Fig. 5, lines 383 ish and 453ish), included additional discussion of large scale oceanographic drivers (lines 273 and 347), and rephrased our description of climate variables in the discussion (see line 453ish)
+Response: In the revised ms, we include a new figure and analysis to examine how aspects of the physical environment changed over the study period.
+This analysis shows that patterns of kelp have changed between the early and late study periods (Fig. 5, lines 383 ish and 453ish), and we have included additional Discussion of large scale oceanographic drivers (lines 273 and 347), and rephrased our description of climate variables in the Discussion (see line 453ish)

 Another possible explanation for your results may be that the interaction between kelps and their herbivores is non-linear and density dependent.
 That is, urchins control kelps when kelp are rare but not when they are common.
 Ling et al. (2015, Phil.
 Trans.
 R. Soc.
 B 370: 20130269) show that it takes a lot more urchins to reduce kelp numbers when kelp are abundant than when they are rare.
 Kelp forests are a persistent state because top-down grazer effects are negatively affected by kelp density.
 Might this be another explanation for why you don’t see increases in kelp even as otters continue to expand and grazers decline?
+Response: We agree that it is possible that sea urchins control kelps when kelps are rare but not when they are common, and indeed this is a potential mechanism for creating hysteresis in shifts between kelp- and urchin-dominated states in the study system.
+In the revised me we have added a citation of the Ling paper (about 452) and added text noting that it is possible that non-linear functional responses play a role in the dynamics (HERE- I THINK THIS IS THE ONLY ONE I HAVEN’T WRITTEN YET).
+This section also indicates that fundamentally different processes acting at high and low densities are not required to obtain the patterns presented here.

-Response: The Ling result that there is a complex non-linear interaction between urchins is almost certainly simply a result of how the authors plot changes in the state-space of urchins and kelp.
-It is entirely possible to get the patterns outlined in the Ling et al. paper with time-invariant linear functional responses between kelp and urchins and a tiny amount of stochasticity.
-Simply plotting the relationship with one axis being bounded by 0 and 1 guarantees a non-linear relationship between variables.
-We do not dispute that the pattern presented by Ling et al. is real - but we would strongly dispute the conclusion that there is any need for asserting fundamentally different processes acting and high and low densities.
-We would be more convinced if the Ling paper presented any dynamical model or plotted estimated interaction strengths in accordance with most ecological theory (in per capita units rather than proportion cover units).
-We have added a citation of the Ling paper (about 452) and added a section noting that it is possible that non-linear functional responses play a role in the dynamics (HERE- I THINK THIS IS THE ONLY ONE I HAVEN’T WRITTEN YET).
+Indeed, we note here that it is entirely possible to get the patterns outlined in the Ling et al. paper with time-invariant linear functional responses between kelp and urchins and a small amount of stochasticity.
+It is not possible to determine whether there is a complex non-linear interaction between urchins and kelp by plotting the relationship as Ling et al. do: bounding one axis between 0 and 1 guarantees a non-linear relationship between variables.
+Stronger inferences could be made based on plots of estimated interaction strengths (in per capita units rather than proportion cover units) and/or via the application of a dynamical model.

-If you choose to revise your paper for Oecologia, you should provide a detailed cover letter describing your point-by-point response to each of the comments of the reviewers.
 Specific points of the Editor L120-123, the point of the information about sea urchin fisheries is unclear.
 I assume you say this to indicate that changes in sea urchin abundance do not likely reflect harvesting (because harvest only occurred early in the survey when urchins were more numerous and at certain sites).
 You need to be clear about the point of this information.
 Response: We have added a sentence to make it explicit that harvest is unlikely to be the driver of urchin populations.
 (HERE about 122)

 L145-146, “developed a one dimensional coastline” is unclear, do you mean you just examined abundance as a function of latitude?
 What are the units on the one dimensional coastline?